Spotting

 Kapalua Airport [JHM/PHJH]

-The Kapalua Airport, located on the slopes of the West Maui Mountains is served by Mokulele Airlines.
-Kamaka Air and FedEx Feeder flights makes occasional flights there as well.
+The Kapalua Airport, located on the slopes of the West Maui Mountains, is served by Mokulele Airlines.
+Kamaka Air and FedEx Feeder flights makes occasional cargo flights there as well.

 Hāna Airport [HNM/PHHN]